kannikakabilar/Kannika-Notas/Checkpoint/README.md

 29\. &ensp; Balance a Binary Search Tree - LeetCode Q1382 (how do you get subarray of an arraylist?)

 30\. &ensp; <mark style="background-color:#efe3ff"><strong>LeetCode Q2415</strong></mark>
+<br> Hint-Note: Think of the first few base cases. left-subtree needs to swap values with right subtree.
+After that, the left-left-subtree will swap values with right-right-subtree and the left-right-subtree will swap values with right-left-subtree.
+Ofcourse, pefrorm the swap only when the levels are odd.

 31\. &ensp; LeetCode Q1325

 33\. &ensp; <mark style="background-color:#efe3ff"><strong>LeetCode Q1104</strong></mark>
+<br> Hint-Note: Try drawing a normal (non-zigzag tree) and see how you can get the value of parent given value of child node and then compare it by drawing the zigzag tree.

 34\. &ensp; LeetCode Q208 (Trie), Q14

 35\. &ensp; <mark style="background-color:#efe3ff"><strong>LeetCode Q1373</strong></mark>
+<br> Hint-Note: Perform a variation of post-order traversal to make it time efficient

 <h3 style="color:#1669f0">Graphs</h3>